Webhooks

 Verifying Webhooks

-To ensure webhook requests are genuinely from Support Station, each request will include a signature header that you can verify:
+To ensure webhook requests are genuinely from Support Station, each request includes a signature header that you can verify:

 Verify the signature using your webhook secret: